katharostech/lucky/docs/book/src/overview.md

 [juju]: https://jaas.ai/

-## Developer Experience
+## Getting Started

-The Lucky framework will provide a CLI that will be used to create and build Lucky charms.
-We will be focusing on making it easy to write charms in bash or any other shell language, but, through the Lucky commandline interface, any programming language could be used.
+See the [Getting Started guide](./getting-started.md) to learn how to write your first Lucky charm.
+The guide will walk you through creating a charm for [CodiMD](https://github.com/hackmdio/codimd).

 ## Development

 Lucky is currently in Alpha.
 There are likely bugs and the documentation is still a work-in-progress, but you should still be able to use it to make charms.
-Soon we will have a getting started guide that shows you how to make a full charm with Lucky.
-For now the CLI documentation is available on this site.

 ## Bugs, Features, and Questions